Little Glass Jar

-I decided this end table would look great with a stained wood top, a beautiful coat of white paint, and added molding on the sides to give it a little extra character.
+I love a farmhouse look.
+I decided this side table would look great with a stained wood top, a beautiful coat of white paint, and added molding on the sides to give it a little extra character.

 Our town has a local flea market, and every Sunday I would tag along with my parents.
 I began collecting vintage finds that I could use when I moved out into my own place.
 That was over a decade ago, and I now have a flea market of my own in the basement of my current home, full of those same pieces that need some love and attention.